The-Dawwctor/sempre/interactive/README.md

 The `edu.stanford.nlp.sempre.interactive` package live in this repo contains code for
 * running interactive commands (such as query, accept, reject, definition)
 * executor for the dependency-based action (DAL) language
-* voxelurn specific code in `edu.stanford.nlp.sempre.interactive.voxelurn` for actually   generating the voxel and manipulating them
+* NRC specific code in `edu.stanford.nlp.sempre.interactive.robot` for actually generating the points and manipulating them.

 Utilties and resources such as the grammar and run script are in this directory, and the code in in the regular `sempre/src` directory.

-### voxelurn client
+### NRC client

-It queries the server, and renders the voxels to a browser.
-A live version is at [www.voxelurn.com](http://www.voxelurn.com), which queries our server.
-You can also find a client for localhost at [http://local.voxelurn.com](http://local.voxelurn.com), which is the same client, but with queries going to `http://localhost:8410` instead.
+It queries the server and renders the points to a browser.
-Code for the client at `https://github.com/sidaw/shrdlurn`.
-See its [README.md](https://github.com/sidaw/shrdlurn/blob/master/README.md) if you want to work with and build the client yourself.
+Code for the client at `https://github.com/The-Dawwctor/shrdlurn-robot`.
+See its [README.md](https://github.com/The-Dawwctor/shrdlurn-robot/blob/master/README.md) if you want to work with and build the client yourself.

-### voxelurn community server
+### NRC community server
 Located at `interactive/community-server`, the community server handles other functionalities such as logging client actions, leaderboard, submiting structures, authentication etc. and generally functions not related to parsing.
-This server is needed for running interactive experiments, but is not required just for trying out voxelurn.
+This server is needed for running interactive experiments, but is not required just for trying out NRC.

-## Running the SEMPRE server for Voxelurn
+## Running the SEMPRE server for NRC

 0. Setup SEMPRE dependencies and compile